Maverun/Nurevam/Site/faq.md

 >Bascially, it is just `<Main command> <subcommand>`

+##What is profile?
+>profile of your self, it is global setting for all server with Nurevam in, for example, myanimelist, if you got one, and enter your username, you dont have to write down your username when !profile username, just !profile, bot will do work for you!

 ##Why are there so many permission!
 >That is entire up to you, I put all permission so you can pick.
 I would recommend leaving manage message permission on, so it can delete your message and bot message (in certain command)